freedomofpress/securedrop/docs/admin.rst

 changes will not sync to the local ``site-specific`` file on the remaining admin workstations.
 Without being aware of changes made to ``site-specific``, admins run the risk of pushing old information to the servers.
-This can affect the receipt of OSSEC alerts, viability of the Submission Key, among other critical components of the SecureDrop environment.
+This can affect the receipt of OSSEC alerts, viability of the *Submission Key*, among other critical components of the SecureDrop environment.

 There are multiple ways to avoid pushing out-of-date information to the servers.
 We recommend admins establish a secure communication pipeline to alert fellow admins